IIIF/api/source/api/presentation/3.0/index.md

 ##### Collection
 {: #overview-collection}

-An ordered list of manifests, and/or further collections.
-Collections allow easy advertising and browsing of the manifests in a hierarchical structure, potentially with its own descriptive information.
-They can also provide clients with a means to locate all of the manifests known to the publishing institution.
+An ordered list of Manifests, and/or further Collections.
+Collections allow easy advertising and browsing of the Manifests in a hierarchical structure, potentially with its own descriptive information.
+They can also provide clients with a means to locate all of the Manifests known to the publishing institution.

 ##### Annotation
 {: #overview-annotation}

-Content resources and commentary are associated with a canvas via an annotation.
-This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of canvases.
-As annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.
+Content resources and commentary are associated with a Canvas via an Annotation.
+This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
+As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

 ##### AnnotationPage
 {: #overview-annotationpage}

-An ordered list of annotations in a single response, typically associated with a single canvas, and can be part of an AnnotationCollection.
+An ordered list of Annotations in a single response, typically associated with a single Canvas, and can be part of an AnnotationCollection.
 {: .changed}

 ##### AnnotationCollection
 {: #overview-annotationcollection}

-An ordered list of Annotation Pages.
-AnnotationCollections allow higher level groupings of annotations to be recorded.
-For example, all of the English translation annotations of a medieval French document could be kept separate from the transcription or an edition in modern French.
+An ordered list of AnnotationPages.
+AnnotationCollections allow higher level groupings of Annotations to be recorded.
+For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French.
 {: .changed}

 ##### Range
 {: #overview-range}

-An ordered list of canvases, and/or further ranges.
-Ranges allow canvases, or parts thereof, to be grouped together in some way.
+An ordered list of Canvases, and/or further Ranges.
+Ranges allow Canvases, or parts thereof, to be grouped together in some way.
 This could be for textual reasons, such as to distinguish books, chapters, verses, sections, non-content-bearing pages, the table of contents or similar.
 Equally, physical features might be important such as quires or gatherings, sections that have been added later and so forth.

 ##  3. Resource Properties

 This specification defines properties in five distinct areas.
 Most of the properties may be associated with any of the resource types described above, and may have more than one value.
-The property relates to the resource that it is associated with, so a `description` property on a manifest is a description of the object, whereas a `description` property on a canvas is a description of that particular page or view of the object.
+The property relates to the resource that it is associated with, so a `description` property on a Manifest is a description of the object, whereas a `description` property on a Canvas is a description of that particular page or view of the object.

 The requirements for the use of the properties are summarized in [Appendix B][appendixB].

-Other properties are allowed, either via custom extensions or endorsed by the IIIF.
+Other properties are allowed, either via custom extensions or endorsed by IIIF.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.
 Other properties _SHOULD_ consist of a prefix and a name in the form "`prefix:name`" to ensure it does not collide with a property defined by IIIF specifications.
 [Services][annex] _SHOULD_ be used for extensions if at all possible, and a [JSON-LD context document][ld-exts] should be added that defines the semantics of the new properties.

 ####  3.1.
 Descriptive Properties

 ##### label
 A human readable label, name or title for the resource.
 This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.
+The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.

- * A collection _MUST_ have at least one label.
+ * A Collection _MUST_ have at least one label.
- * A manifest _MUST_ have at least one label, such as the name of the object or title of the intellectual work that it embodies.
+ * A Manifest _MUST_ have at least one label, such as the name of the object or title of the intellectual work that it embodies.
- * A sequence  _MAY_ have one or more labels, and if there are multiple sequences in a single manifest then they _MUST_ each have at least one label.
+ * A Sequence  _MAY_ have one or more labels, and if there are multiple Sequences in a single manifest then they _MUST_ each have at least one label.
- * A canvas _MUST_ have at least one label, such as the page number or short description of the view.
+ * A Canvas _MUST_ have at least one label, such as the page number or short description of the view.
- * A content resource _MAY_ have one or more labels, and if there is a choice of content resource for the same canvas, then they _SHOULD_ each have at least one label.
+ * A content resource _MAY_ have one or more labels, and if there is a choice of content resource for the same Canvas, then they _SHOULD_ each have at least one label.
- * A range _SHOULD_ have at least one label.
+ * A Range _SHOULD_ have at least one label.
    {: .changed}
- * An annotation collection _MUST_ have at least one label.
+ * An AnnotationCollection _MUST_ have at least one label.
  * Other resource types _MAY_ have labels.

 ##### metadata
-A list of short descriptive entries, given as pairs of human readable label and value to be displayed to the user.
-The value _SHOULD_ be either simple HTML, including links and text markup, or plain text, and the label _SHOULD_ be plain text.
+A list of short descriptive entries, given as pairs of human readable `label` and `value` to be displayed to the user.
+The value of both `label` and `value` _MUST_ be a JSON object, as described in the [languages][languages] section.
 There are no semantics conveyed by this information, and clients _SHOULD NOT_ use it for discovery or other purposes.
 This list of descriptive pairs _SHOULD_ be able to be displayed in a tabular form in the user interface.
-Clients _SHOULD_ have a way to display the information about manifests and canvases, and _MAY_ have a way to view the information about other resources.
+Clients _SHOULD_ have a way to display the information about Manifests and Canvases, and _MAY_ have a way to view the information about other resources.
 The client _SHOULD_ display the pairs in the order provided by the description.
 A pair might be used to convey the author of the work, information about its creation, a brief physical description, or ownership information, amongst other use cases.
 The client is not expected to take any action on this information beyond displaying the label and value.
 An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".

- * A collection _SHOULD_ have one or more metadata pairs associated with it.
+ * A Collection _SHOULD_ have one or more metadata pairs associated with it.
- * A manifest _SHOULD_ have one or more metadata pairs associated with it describing the object or work.
+ * A Manifest _SHOULD_ have one or more metadata pairs associated with it describing the object or work.
  * Other resource types _MAY_ have one or more metadata pairs.

 ##### description
 A longer-form prose description of the object or resource that the property is attached to, intended to be conveyed to the user as a full text description, rather than a simple label and value.
-It _MAY_ be in simple HTML or plain text.
+The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.
 It can duplicate any of the information from the `metadata` fields, along with additional information required to understand what is being displayed.
-Clients _SHOULD_ have a way to display the descriptions of manifests and canvases, and _MAY_ have a way to view the information about other resources.
+Clients _SHOULD_ have a way to display the descriptions of Manifests and Canvases, and _MAY_ have a way to view the information about other resources.

- * A collection _SHOULD_ have one or more descriptions.
+ * A Collection _SHOULD_ have one or more descriptions.
- * A manifest _SHOULD_ have one or more descriptions.
+ * A Manifest _SHOULD_ have one or more descriptions.
  * Other resource types _MAY_ have one or more description.

 ##### thumbnail
-A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a canvas with multiple content resources associated with it.
+A small image that depicts or pictorially represents the resource that the property is attached to, such as the title page, a significant image or rendering of a Canvas with multiple content resources associated with it.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.
 If a resource has multiple thumbnails, then each of them _SHOULD_ be different.

- * A collection _SHOULD_ have exactly one thumbnail image, and _MAY_ have more than one.
+ * A Collection _SHOULD_ have exactly one thumbnail image, and _MAY_ have more than one.
- * A manifest _SHOULD_ have exactly one thumbnail image, and _MAY_ have more than one.
+ * A Manifest _SHOULD_ have exactly one thumbnail image, and _MAY_ have more than one.
- * A sequence _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple sequences in a single manifest.
+ * A Sequence _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple Sequences in a single Manifest.
- * A canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple images or resources that make up the representation.
+ * A Canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple images or resources that make up the representation.
  * A content resource _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if it is an option in a choice of resources.
  * Other resource types _MAY_ have one or more thumbnails.

 ##### navDate
 A date that the client can use for navigation purposes when presenting the resource to the user in a time-based user interface, such as a calendar or timeline.
 The value _MUST_ be an `xsd:dateTime` literal in UTC, expressed in the form "YYYY-MM-DDThh:mm:ssZ".
 If the exact time is not known, then "00:00:00" _SHOULD_ be used.
 Similarly, the month or day _SHOULD_ be 01 if not known.
 There _MUST_ be at most one `navDate` associated with any given resource.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.

- * A collection or manifest _MAY_ have exactly one navigation date associated with it.
+ * A Collection or Manifest _MAY_ have exactly one navigation date associated with it.
  * Other resource types _MUST NOT_ have navigation dates.